-A fifth person you should know about is Kelly DeBono - she's the coordinator for The Beanstalk Project workshops (and therefore, probably the person you'll hear from by email).
+A sixth person you should know about is Kelly DeBono - she's the coordinator for The Beanstalk Project workshops (and therefore, probably the person you'll hear from by email).
 Kelly spent a lot of years in school (even after high school) before she found what she loved.
 She wants to encourage youth to follow their own creative paths to career fulfillment and personal happiness.
 Occasionally, she laughs at Joel and Brandon's jokes.

 Imagine a world where every student had the opportunity to contribute and be involved...

 Too many students think they can't.
 We think that's a problem.

 The problem with most leadership development programs is that they only work for about 20% of students.

 Too many students can't see the application for the skills they're learning, and without an application, they just don't retain it.
 Unfortunately, too much of school is focused on "getting to the next thing" or being useful at some distant point in time - "in the real world" - as if students' present lives aren't real!
 Sure - some students will be engaged no matter what, but the feelings of irrelevance are especially high amongst the other 80% - the ones who often need it most!

 We've run hundreds of programs, and we've seen even the most disengaged student turn into a star contributor.
 How?

 The secret is in helping people buy in.
 By using project-based learning, the skill-development is immediately valuable.
 By connecting ideas with stuff the students care about, they connect with intrinsic motivation.
 By making the workshops interactive and relevant, students can't help but be engaged.

 Here's what we believe: